 > Access Committee Resource Site

-The AAC chair is usually a dean (or chief officer) or accounting school director or unit head with a background in accounting or a current or previous accounting program administrator from an organization with AACSB Accounting Accreditation.
-Normally, AAC representatives are members of Organizations with accounting accreditation.
-The majority are current or previous administrators of accounting programs; other members include deans (or chief officers) and non-educational members.
+The AAC Chair is normally a dean (or chief officer) or Accounting School Director or unit head with a background in accounting, or a current or previous accounting program administrator from an Organization with AACSB accounting accreditation.
+Normally, AAC members are representatives of Organizations with accounting accreditation.
+The majority are current or previous administrators of accounting programs; other members include deans (or chief officers) and representatives of business Organizations.
 Normally, AAC members serve staggered three-year terms, up to a maximum of two consecutive terms.
-Normally, the AAC chair serves two consecutive one-year terms.
+Normally, the AAC Chair serves two consecutive one-year terms.

 Shawn Mauldin, Mississippi State University

 Frank Buckless, North Carolina State University

 Donald Deis, Texas A&M University-Corpus Christi

 Yvonne Hinson, American Institute of Certified Public Accountants (AICPA)

 Kevin James, North Carolina A&T State University